 Perhaps a lesson that we could learn from the analysis of the article is that skill and eloquence do not necessarily mean that people will remember what was said.
 But as much as anything, I hope this article would serve to humble us and cause us to depend on God through the power of the Holy Spirit, and that pastors and even Bible study teachers would be challenged to constantly be critiquing their own style so that memorable and impacting truths would be spoken to the people who listen.
 May God, through the work of the Holy Spirit, make every pastor and teacher memorable for the praise of His glory and the encouragement of others.

-NEW YORK – As a supporter offor president, former speechwriter welcomed the young Democrat as a winning, Kennedy-esque orator who didn’t bore the public with “five-point programs” and lectures more fit for campuses than for campaigns.
+NEW YORK – As a supporter of Barack Obama for president, former JFK speechwriter Ted Sorensen welcomed the young Democrat as a winning, Kennedy-esque orator who didn’t bore the public with “five-point programs” and lectures more fit for campuses than for campaigns.

 But as Obama prepares to deliver his first State of the Union address, Sorensen wonders if the president hasn’t become more like the politicians he supposedly displaced.